 The largest Plastibell generally available in the United States and Great Britain is designed to fit the average 11-12 year old boy.
 Well-developed boys of this age may have too large a glans to use the Plastibell, whereas very late developers may be able to be circumcised with it up to 14 or so years old.
 It is very important that the correct size bell is used to avoid damage to the glans.

 The Plastibell can be applied quickly and easily under local anaesthesia.
 Within the time that the anaesthesia remains effective, not only has the blood supply been cut off from the foreskin but also the nerve endings at, and forward of, the thread are rendered ineffective.
 All the boy will feel is a slight pressure from the bell on the glans.

 Because no stitches are used with a Plastibell there is no need for dressings, antibiotics, etc which makes things very much simpler, especially with young children who cannot easily co-operate.
 Pain from the circumcision site is, to a great extent, related to the degree of desire for the operation.
 A boy who actively requests and wants it will not notice the pain as much as one who actively opposed the operation, or who simply wasn’t consulted.

 Absence of adult sizes

 The device is not produced in adult sizes.
+Briefly the Hollister company did produce the Plasticylinder adult circumcision device but it did not prove popular.
 Post-puberty, the foreskin is simply too tough to be adequately ‘strangled’ by a string ligature alone.
 Inadequate isolation of the necrotic tissue can be very dangerous, potentially leading to severe infection.
-Historically speaking, overcoming this constraint appears to have been the motivation behind the development of the Zhenxi Ring

 Articles in the medical press about the Plastibell